-Some persons may have been notified by the Internal Revenue Service that they are subject to "back-up withholding" because in the past they did not report all their interest or dividends.
-If you have been so notified, and a back-up withholding order has not been rescinded, you must check the Back-up Withholding section right below your Social Security or Taxpayer Identification Number.
+Some persons have been notified by the Internal Revenue Service that they are subject to "back-up withholding" because in the past they did not report all their interest or dividends.
+If you have been so notified, and a back-up withholding order has not been rescinded, you must cross out the statement right below your Social Security or Taxpayer Identification Number.
 We may contact you for more information if there are any questions about your Taxpayer Identification Number or back-up withholding status, or if you are a non-resident alien or foreign entity.